Pain · Distribution

 OEM and tier-one accounts are left to the same channel.Named-account coverage is separated from reseller coverage.

 The blank layer is invisible from the head office because no one sends a report saying "we did not sell anything in the unstaffed layer."
 The report from the staffed layer arrives every quarter.
-The head office reads the staffed-layer number and concludes the US market is slow.
+The head office judges the staffed-layer number and concludes the US market is slow.
 The market may be reachable.
 The stack is unfinished.

 ?